kolkhis/prolug-coursework/unit4_worksheet.md

 ## Reflection Questions
 1. What questions do you still have about this week?

+What are the most common RAID setups in enterprise environments?
+Are RAID arrays and Logical Volumes typically used in tandem?

 2. How much better has your note taken gotten since you started?
 What do you still need to work on?
 Have you started using a different tool?
 Have you taken more notes?

+It's gotten a bit better - I'm still working on it.
+The live-lecture type of learning is very new to me, but I'm starting to get a bit less sloppy.
+I'm now writing down names of tools, terms, and phrases I'm not familiar with to look up on my own later instead of trying to finish notes on a single topic before moving onto the next.